cvmiller/v6brouter/README.md

 ## Installation

-Install `ebtables` on your OpenWRT router using LuCI or via the command line:
+Install `ebtables` and `ip` on your OpenWRT router using LuCI or via the command line:
 ```
 # opkg install ebtables
+# opkg install ip
 ```

 Copy `v6brouter_openwrt.sh` to your router, edit values (for interfaces, and addresses) near the top of the script and run.